Velocidex/velociraptor-docs/content/docs/extending_vql/_index.md

 not actually remove them.

-We can perform a wider hunt to uncover potential malicious tasks and see if any false postives will be found.
+We can perform a wider hunt to uncover potential malicious tasks and see if any false positives will be found.

 ## Using external tools